Representations of the elliptic affine Hecke algebras: Equivariant elliptic cohomology theory

-It is reasonable to expect that Assumption~\ref{assum:G-equiv} is satisfied for any oriented elliptic curve, but this statement is not in the literature.
-Proving this is the beyond the scope of this paper.
-However, in the setting where we apply equivariant elliptic cohomology, $\pi_0A$ is always a $\bbQ$-algebra.
-Therefore, by Remark~\ref{rmk:assump_ell_satisf}(3), Assumption~\ref{assum:G-equiv} is always satisfied.
+It is reasonable to expect that Assumption~\ref{assum:G-equiv} is satisfied for a large class of oriented derived elliptic curve, but this statement is not in the literature.
+Proving this is beyond the scope of this paper.
+However, in the setting where we apply equivariant elliptic cohomology outside of the abelian case \S~\ref{sec:repn}, $\pi_0A$ is $\bbC$-algebra and $G$ is either a product of simply-connected groups or a product of the unitary groups, so that $\pi_1$ is torsion free.
+Therefore, following Remark~\ref{rmk:assump_ell_satisf}(3), Assumption~\ref{assum:G-equiv} is always satisfied.
+See \S~\ref{subsec:existence} below for a detailed remark about the existence of the integral form as well as the implications in representations studied in this paper.

-As is shown in \cite{GKV95}, Assumption~\ref{assum:G-equiv}(3), which is a property about induction, implies the following property of change of groups.
-(See also \cite[Proposition~5.1]{Gan}.) \begin{corollary} Under Assumption~\ref{assum:G-equiv}, let $X$ be a finite $G$-space, and let $K$ be a normal subgroup of $G$ such that $K$ acts on $X$ freely.
-Then where $\phi_\catA:\catA_H^{der}\to \catA_G^{der}$ is induced by the quotient $\phi:G\to G/K$. \end{corollary} \begin{proof} By cellular induction, we only need to show this when $X=G/H$ for some closed subgroup $H<G$.
-The assumption that $K$ acts freely on $X$ implies that the natural map $\psi:H\to G\to G/K$ is an embedding.
-We have $(G/H)/K\cong (G/K)/H$.
-Hence, by Assumption~\ref{assum:G-equiv}(\ref{prop:ell_induction}), we obtain , where $\psi_\catA:\catA_H\to \catA_{G/K}$ is the natural embedding.
-Applying Assumption~\ref{assum:G-equiv}(\ref{prop:ell_induction}) again to the embedding $H<G$ and the $H$-space $\pt$, we conclude the proof. \end{proof}
+As shown in \cite{GKV95}, Assumption~\ref{assum:G-equiv}.\eqref{prop:ell_induction}, which is a property about induction, implies the following property of change of groups.
+(See also the proof of \cite[Proposition~5.1]{Gan}.) \begin{corollary} Under Assumption~\ref{assum:G-equiv}, let $X$ be a finite $G$-space, and let $K$ be a normal subgroup of $G$ such that $K$ acts on $X$ freely.
+Denote the quotient $G\to G/K$ by $\phi$, then we have an isomorphism